Helpful Natural Blood Pressure Reducers and Hypertension

 Magnesium Oxide: 200 – 400 mg 3 times a day.

 Garlic has been used for thousands of years for its immune enhancing properties.
-Modern use of garlic also focuses on its ability to lower cholesterol and blood pressure.
-Fresh garlic contains 0.1 to 0.36% of a volatile oil composed of the sulfur-containing compounds: alliin, allicin and others.
+The modern use of garlic also focuses on its ability to lower cholesterol and blood pressure.
+Fresh garlic contains 0.1 to 0.36% of a volatile oil composed of the sulfur-containing compounds: alliin, allicin, and others.
 Allicin is the primary compound responsible for the pungent odor of garlic, as well as its pharmacology.
-Allicin is inactivated by heat, which explains why cooked garlic produces neither as strong an odor as the raw, nor nearly as powerful physiological effects.
+Allicin is inactivated by heat, which explains why cooked garlic produces neither as strong an odor as the raw nor nearly as powerful physiological effects.

 Numerous double-blind placebo-controlled studies have been done with standardized commercial preparations that provided a daily dose of at least 10 mg allicin, or a total allicin potential of 4, 000 mcg.
 This is equivalent to 4, 000 mg of fresh garlic – roughlyone to four cloves.
 This is the dosage recommended by the German Commission E which is a special scientific committee of Bundes gesund heitsamt (Federal Department of Health), an independent division of the German Federal Health Agency.
 Results show that a reduction of 11 mg Hg for systolic and 5.0 mm Hg for diastolic can usually be achieved within a one- to three- month period.
 Results are significantly better when fresh garlic is used compared to aged garlic.